t3hmun/t3hmun.github.io-old/posts/2017-01-24_Fragment Life Cycle in a ViewPager.md

 ### Fragment Destruction (Partial)

 When the page is no longer visible or adjacent to the visible page the ViewPager asks the adapter to destroy it.
-However the FragmentPageAdapter doesn't destroy the fragment entirely.
+However the FragmentPagerAdapter doesn't destroy the fragment entirely.
 It calls `FragmentTransaction.detach(fragment)`, which destroys the fragment's entire view hierarchy, but not the object.
 Next time the ViewPager wants that page the same fragment object can be retrieved and the view is rebuilt.
 In the process the `onCreateView()` is called again, this is where your logic to initialise the view belongs.